KhushalAbrol/Evaluate-a-news-article-with-Natural-Language-Processing/README.md

 concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural language data.

-You could spend years and get a masters degree focusing on the details of creating NLP systems and algorithms.
-Typically, NLP programs require far more resources than individuals have access to, but a fairly new API called Aylien has put a public facing API in front of their NLP system.
-We will use it in this project to determine various attributes of an article or blog post.

 ## Getting started

-It would probably be good to first get your basic project setup and functioning.
-Follow the steps from the course up to Lesson 4 but don't add Service Workers just yet.
-We won't need the service workers during development and having extra caches floating around just means there's more potential for confusion.
-So, fork this repo and begin your project setup.

-Remember that once you clone, you will still need to install everything:

 `cd` into your new folder and run:
 - `npm install`